The real story

 My name is Charlene.
 I was born in Muskegon, Michigan and raised in Grand Rapids, Michigan.
 I was born with alcohol in my system, they didn't think I would make it.
 But God knew there was more to my story.Read the story

 A summer graduate of Mel Trotter Ministries, Cherita now lives in her own apartment near Mel Trotter Ministries.
-You helped Cherita believe that God made her for more than a life of addiction and showed her that there is more to her story.Read the story
+You helped Cherita believe that God made her for more than a life of addiction and showed her that she deserve value, dignity and the compassion of Christ.Read the story